 The number of vehicles owned by households is diverse and variable across Albemarle County and Charlottesville.
 Notably, 5.2% of Albemarle County households and 11.8% of Charlottesville households do not have access to a vehicle.
 These residents are those most reliant on multimodal alternatives to vehicles.
-The graph below shows how many vehicles households in the county and city can access.
+The graph below shows vehicle access by housing tenure for Albemarly County and Charlottesville, highlighting the disparity in vehicle access between owners and renters.

-Figure 14: Vehicle Ownership.
+Figure 14: Vehicle Access by Housing Tenure.
 Source: ACS 5-Year Estimates (2022)